Today’s readings: Exodus 23:20-23 | Psalm 91 | Matthew 18:1-5, Matthew 18:10

 To rule and guide.

-The impetus for today’s feast is summed up in the first line of the first reading.
+The Scriptural reference for today’s feast is summed up in the first line of the first reading.
 Hear it again:

 See, I am sending an angel before you,